 The manganese orebodies exhibit a complex mineralogy and more than 200 mineral species have been identified to date.
 The hydrothermal upgrading has resulted in a zoning of the orebody with regard to fault positions.
-Distal areas exhibit more original and low-grade kutnohorite + braunite assemblages, while areas immediately adjacent to faults exhibit a very high-grade hausmannite ore.
-The intermediate areas exhibit a very complex mineralogy, which includes bixbyite, braunite and jacobsite amongst a host of other manganese-bearing minerals.
+Distal areas exhibit more original and lowgrade kutnohorite + braunite assemblages, while areas immediately adjacent to faults exhibit a very high-grade hausmannite ore.
+The intermediate areas exhibit a very complex mineralogy, which includes bixbyite, braunite and jacobsite amongst a host of other manganesebearing minerals.
 A similar type of zoning also exists in the vertical sense.
 At the top and bottom contacts it is common to have high iron (Fe) and low manganese (Mn) contents while the reverse is true towards the centre of the seam.
-This vertical zoning has given rise to a mining practice where only the centre 3.5 metre-high portion of the seam is being mined.
+This vertical zoning has given rise to a mining practice where only the centre 3.5 to 4.5 metre-high portion of the seam is being mined.
 At the Gloria Mine the intensity of faulting is much less, which also explains the lower grade.
 Two manganese seams are present.
-The No 1 seam is up to 6 metres in thickness, of which 3.5 metres are mined, using a manganese marker zone for control.
+The No 1 seam is up to 6 metres in thickness, of which up to 4.5 metres are mined, using a manganese marker zone for control.
 There is, therefore, minimum dilution.
-No mining is presently undertaken on No 2 seam at Nchwaning or Gloria.
+Limited mining of Nchwaning Seam 2 has been done while no mining has been undertaken on Gloria Seam 2.